andex-fi/docs/docs/concepts/glossary.md

 ## Core

 Smart contracts that are considered foundational, and are essential for Andex to exist.
-Upgrading to a new version of core would require deploying an entirely new set of smart contracts on Sui and would be considered a new version of the Andex Protocol.
+Upgrading to a new version of core would require deploying an entirely new set of smart contracts on Venom and would be considered a new version of the Andex Protocol.

 ## Coins

-Coins are fungible tokens on Sui Network similar to ERC20 Tokens on Ethereum.
-Andex supports all Coin implemented within the sui framework.
+Coins are TIP3 fungible tokens on Venom Network similar to ERC20 Tokens on Ethereum.
+Andex supports all Coins implemented within the TIP3 standard.

 ## Factory

-A smart contract that deploys a unique object for any coin trading pair.
+A smart contract that deploys a unique contract for any coin trading pair.

 ## Flash Swap